Bamboozle-jpg/ACMHacks2023/README.md

 ## TO BEGIN:
 - Edit `MainPage.jsx` at `src/pages/MainPage.jsx`
 - Edit both other JSX files at the `pages` directory
-- The way to edit React JSX (JavaScript Extended) files is to simply write HTML
+- The way to edit React JSX (JavaScript Extended) files is to simply write HTML in the `return( <HTML goes here> )` statement of the function

 ## Notes about ReactJS
 - The way React works is that each file exports HTML